 In the past, we have built houses for Kelly, Anne, Forest, Lewis, and Emily, Here is a little about Kelly.
 Stay tuned to meet our 2021 tiny house recipient.

 Kelly is a local craftswoman, naturalist, and outdoor educator.
 She has lived in Asheville for 10 years, moving between various rentals.
 She’s super excited about her brand new tiny home.
 Last April, she took our women’s basic carpentry class, to begin building the skills she needed for her tiny house.
 After working with Natalie on her design and gathering materials, Kelly and the 2019 Natural Building and Tiny House Workshop students built her a home of her own.
 Many students have found it extra motivating to work alongside someone for whom the class will literally transform a dream into reality.

 Check out the following video featuring one of our instructors, Barron Brown, teaching timber framing.
 (Please keep in mind that the natural building and tiny house workshop will have a more balanced gender mix than the class in the video.)

-I was really impressed by the depth of the course materials, and the instructor’s ability to accommodate beginner builders, yet remain engaging to advanced students.
-The blend of instruction time in the open air classroom with hands-on training at a live construction site (not just a demo) provided a firm understanding of how to build my own tiny home from start to finish.
+“I was really impressed by the depth of the course materials, and the instructor’s ability to accommodate beginner builders, yet remain engaging to advanced students.
+The blend of instruction time in the open air classroom with hands-on training at a live construction site (not just a demo) provided a firm understanding of how to build my own tiny home from start to finish.”

-Natalie BogwalkerNatalie is the founder and director of the Wild Abundance.
-She’s passionate about teaching and sharing skills that are essential for living harmoniously within the natural systems of the earth.
-She and her family live at the Wild Abundance homestead campus in the Southern Appalachians.
-Natalie spends her time harvesting in the wild, building, gardening, ...
+Natalie BogwalkerNatalie is the visionary behind Wild Abundance, as well as a primary instructor for many classes.
+She’s passionate about teaching and sharing skills to help all kinds of people live in an empowered and Earth-centered way.
+Natalie and her family live at the Wild Abundance homestead campus in the Southern Appalachians.
+She balances her time ...